canonical/maas-ui/docs/MAASUI.md

 As a general rule, we concentrate on user-centric testing and avoid testing implementation details.
 For that reason usage of test attributes such as `data-testid` should be avoided.
 Any occurrence of such will usually be for historical reasons.

+#### Vitest and testing-library

+Vitest is the native testing framework for Vite.
+The Vitest API is (mostly) a drop-in replacement for Jest, which we used in the past.
+We use Vitest for our integration/unit tests (files that end in `.test.tsx`).
+By default, when running these tests, Vitest will enter "watch" mode - as soon as file changes are detected, the test(s) will automatically re-run.

+React Testing Library is a package from the `testing-library` collection - it's a library of functions that help us test our React code.
+React Testing Library focuses on accessible testing, and discourages testing implementation details (internal component state, component lifecycle functions etc.).
+To this end, it renders the React code into actual DOM nodes, as opposed to libraries like Enzyme (the previous standard for testing React) which render the React DOM.
+Components should be accessed through accessible attributes such as roles, names, and labels.

+#### Testing utility functions

+Many of our tests require providers for the Redux store and the React router.
+In order to avoid code repetition, we've created some utility functions that automatically wrap the code you want to render with these providers - `renderWithMockStore`, and `renderWithBrowserRouter`.
+You can directly pass `state` as an option to both of these functions, and a mock store will be created internally and provided to the rendered components. `renderWithBrowserRouter` can also take a `route` option to specify a route that the DOM should be rendered on.

+Due to the complex nature of some components, text content is sometimes broken up across multiple elements in the DOM.
+To get around this when checking for the presence of specific text content, you can use `getByTextContent" - this function will return `true` if the provided text is found in the DOM, even if it's broken up across multiple nodes.

+You can see the full suite of test utils [here](https://github.com/canonical/maas-ui/blob/main/src/testing/utils.tsx).

 #### Test attributes

 **Note: This is an OUTDATED practice**